ChemSpace-LLC/usrcat_sim/README.md

 ==========================

+Aiming to build a tool for comparing 3D-shapes of small organic bioactive molecules, we exploited a concept of invariant 3D-fingerprints called [Ultrafast Shape Recognition with Credo Atom Types (USRCAT)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3505738/pdf/1758-2946-4-27.pdf).
-Using this fingerprint, we discovered a workflow based on [Ultrafast Shape Recognition with Credo Atom Types (USRCAT)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3505738/pdf/1758-2946-4-27.pdf), to allow 3D shape similarity search in a huge part of chemical space (8M compounds).
+Using this approach, we have developed a compherensive workflow, which would allow to carry out 3D shape similarity searches in a fairly large chemical space (8M compounds).

 Dependencies
 Required for Library